Yu-Jack/go-concurrency-patterns/README.md

 # Introduction

-This repo is demo for golang concurrent patterns.
+This repo demos for golang concurrent patterns.

 # Outline